ImageMagick/Usage-Markdown/anim_basics/index.md

 However by using [Deconstruct](#deconstruct) on the animation instead of using [Optimize Frame](../anim_opt/#optframe), you can ensure the animation remains a simple 'Overlay Animation', but only if the animation is really a 'Overlay Animation'.
 If the animation isn't a 'Overlay Animation', then [Deconstruct](#deconstruct) operation can go badly wrong (See [Deconstruct](#deconstruct) above).

-With some human skill you can still optimize a overlay animation better, for example using [Split Frame Updates](../anim_opt/#splitting), and applying some form of [Compression Optimization](../anim_opt/#compress_opt) without destroying the 'Overlay Only' requirement of the animation.
+With some human skill you can still optimize an overlay animation better, for example using [Split Frame Updates](../anim_opt/#splitting), and applying some form of [Compression Optimization](../anim_opt/#compress_opt) without destroying the 'Overlay Only' requirement of the animation.

 Typically 'Overlay Animations' display no transparency at all (they can use it as part of optimization, but they don't display it).
 And if no transparency is displayed, then the animation is guaranteed to be a 'Overlay Animation'.